 This makes shopping for a coach difficult because there are many types of coaches, and you might be confused by which type of coach is best for you.

-When you look closer, this umbrella term catches different types of services ranging from:
+When you look closer, this umbrella term catches different types of services, including:

 - Sports & Fitness